Home » Projects » Indoor » Cabinet Installation » Guide to Cabinet Hanging Rail Systems and Brackets

 How much weight can a cabinet rail hanging system support?

 The weight that can be supported is determined by your cabinet construction and the maximum weight capacity rating of the cabinet hanging system rail hardware.
-For a cabinet rated system the typical weight supported is about 125 pounds per foot, but this must factor in screws, studs, distance between studs, and the weight of the cabinet.
+For a wardrobe-rated system, the typical weight supported is about 125 pounds per foot, but this must factor in screws, studs, the distance between studs, and the importance of the cabinet.

 Will a cabinet hanging rail system work with any cabinet?